 The Mendix cloud environment only uses PostgreSQL as a database server.
 The recommended way is to migrate your existing on-premises non-PostgreSQL source database to a new on-premises PostgreSQL target database.

 The source database is the database with the data that you would like to migrate to the cloud.
-The target PostgreSQL database should be completely empty, i.e. it should not contain any tables.
+The target PostgreSQL database should be completely empty, as in, it should not contain any tables.
 In the Mendix project the active configuration in Settings should point to the target database, and you should add the Custom configuration settings for the source database as explained above in the overview.

 Having configured the Mendix project, just run the application locally and it will automatically migrate the database schema and all the data from the source database to the target database.
 Before exporting the target database, you should always validate it first by viewing the application in a browser.